certsocietegenerale/NotifySecurity/README.md

-# What is NotifySecurity ?
+# What is NotifySecurity?

-NotifySecurity is an Outlook companion add-in used to help your users to report suspicious mails to security teams.
+NotifySecurity is an Outlook add-in used to help your users to report suspicious e-mails to security teams.

-It's also built in a way that it can detect automatically a mail coming from [Swordphish](https://github.com/certsocietegenerale/swordphish-awareness/) and update "reported statistics" accordingly.
+It is also built as a companion tool to [Swordphish](https://github.com/certsocietegenerale/swordphish-awareness/): it will automatically detect an e-mail issued by that platform and update the "reported statistics" accordingly.

 So this tool has two benefits:

-* it helps your users to signal a mail to the right contacts with the required informations (full headers)
+* it helps your users reporting an e-mail to the right contacts with relevant information (e.g. full SMTP headers),
-* it helps you to track your users's behavior when you do an awareness campaign with [Swordphish](https://github.com/certsocietegenerale/swordphish-awareness/)
+* it helps you tracking your users' behavior when you run a [Swordphish](https://github.com/certsocietegenerale/swordphish-awareness/) awareness campaign.

-We believe that the click rate is not a really useful metric when doing awareness campaign.
-Reaching 0 click is utopian, but we need to ensure that at least one target will signal a malicious mail to the security teams.
+We believe that the click rate is not really a useful metric when doing awareness campaigns.
+Reaching 0 click is utopian, but we need to ensure that at least one target will notify a malicious e-mail to security teams.

-When a victim reports a mail, she allows the security teams to pivot on IOCs to identify all the targets and check that no one fell into the trap.
+When a victim reports an e-mail, they allow the security teams to initiate identification, containment and remediation actions; for example pivot on IOCs to identify all the targets and identify those who were compromised.

-By deploying this kind of add-in on your workstations, you'll be able to improve reporting rates.
+By deploying this add-in to your workstations, you make reporting suspicious e-mails a one-click process and naturally improve reporting rates.

 This add-in is a very simple version, feel free to improve it and adapt it to your organization.

-Once installed it will add a button in Outlook ribbon:
+Once installed it will add a button in the Outlook ribbon:

 ![screenshot](https://github.com/certsocietegenerale/NotifySecurity/blob/master/screenshots/ribbon.png?raw=true)